tjoen/local-stt-test/README.md

 # local-stt-test
-testing pocketsphinx local-tts with limited vocab on mark1 This seem to work great for english, and ok for dutch, mailnly because the model is not great.
+testing pocketsphinx local-tts with limited vocab on mark1 This seem to work great for english, and ok for dutch, mainly because the model is not great.
 The speed is great though.

 ## stop mycroft speech-client before testing first